michelle-tai/cs308-portfolio-reflection/01_game/ANALYSIS.md

 **Design Decision 2: Having the Rectangle and Paddle Classes Extend the Rectangle Class**
 * I'm also pretty happy with this design decision because I tried to keep my code DRY and shows that I started to think about the hierarchy and inheritance.
-However, it was difficult to figure out how to make the classes share funcionalities (both are Rectangle objects, both need to have positions, etc) but also take into account their unique behaviors.
+However, it was difficult to figure out how to make the classes share functionalities (both are Rectangle objects, both need to have positions, etc) but also take into account their unique behaviors.
 * I assumed that the Bricks and Paddles would be Rectangle objects/Rectangle shapes, so if someone wanted to make it an Image instead, it would definitely have a global impact on the program.
-* I originally considered just copy pasting code from the Paddle class to the Brick class (no class extension) and tweaking it a little bit so that the Brick's code would be more aligned with the brick's behavior since I didn't completey understand how inheritance works (and I still don't really).
+* I originally considered just copy pasting code from the Paddle class to the Brick class (no class extension) and tweaking it a little bit so that the Brick's code would be more aligned with the brick's behavior since I didn't completely understand how inheritance works (and I still don't really).
 * Comparison:
     * Pros of having the Paddle and Brick Class extend the Rectangle Class:
         * Easier to add the objects as nodes to the scene